Emergency Dentist New York

 Do Root Canals Hurt?

 If your tooth is chipped to the point where the nerves are exposed, or if your tooth has fallen out and needs to be reattached, Dr. Newman may recommend a root canal.
 This is where the nerve of a tooth is removed and replaced with synthetic material.
-Root canals have a reputation of being scary and painful, but thanks to modern dentistry, there is nothing to be afraid of.
+Root canals have a reputation for being scary and painful, but thanks to modern dentistry, there is nothing to be afraid of.
 Before the procedure begins, Dr. Newman will make sure you are nice and numb, so you don’t feel a thing.
 In addition, sedation is available for our more anxious patients to calm their nerves.